Fur farming: France

+Lithuania

+On 21 September 2023, Lithuanian parliament Seimas adopted a law banning fur farming by 2027.
+Owners of fur farms will be compensated, but the size of the compensations has been the subject of complaints from the business community.
+They will be paid 3 euros per animal in the first year, 2 euros per animal in the second year and one euro in the final year.
+The government will also compensate redundancy payments for farm workers and cover costs related to the demolition of buildings, the destruction of equipment and waste management.

-Republic of Ireland
+Ireland

-In the Republic of Ireland there were three fur farms in operation as of April 2017.
-These farms focus mainly on the trade of mink fur (some farms which have used fox fur are currently winding down operation as such trade is no longer economically viable).
-In 2006, approximately 170,000 mink and 300 foxes were harvested in the Republic of Ireland.
-Furs are exported from the Republic of Ireland to other EU member states or to countries in Asia and North America.
-In the Republic of Ireland, fur farms are monitored by the Department of Agriculture, and welfare standards of Ireland and the European Union must be adhered to at all times.
-In October 2009, there were discussions within the political sphere on the banning of fur farms in the Republic of Ireland.
-Animal welfare groups have welcomed such proposals, though concern has been highlighted, in terms of its impact on rural communities where alternative industries are scarce.
-Fur farming in the Republic of Ireland contributes about €15 million per year to the economy.
+In Ireland there were three fur farms in operation as of August 2014.
+These farms focused mainly on the trade of mink fur (some farms which previously used fox fur were winding down operation as such trade is no longer economically viable).
+In 2006, approximately 170,000 mink and 300 foxes were harvested in Ireland.
+Furs were exported from Ireland to other EU member states or to countries in Asia and North America.
+In Ireland, fur farms were monitored by the Department of Agriculture, and welfare standards of Ireland and the European Union were required to be adhered to at all times.

+In October 2009, there were discussions within the political sphere on the banning of fur farms in Ireland.
+Animal welfare groups welcomed such proposals, though concern was highlighted, in terms of its impact on rural communities where alternative industries are scarce.
+Fur farming in Ireland contributed about €15 million per year to the economy as of 2014.
 A ban was subsequently passed before being overturned by Minister for Agriculture at the time Simon Coveney of Fine Gael after the party formed a new government following the 2011 election.

 A renewed campaign and efforts to push the Irish government or current Minister for Agriculture Michael Creed to re-implement a phase-out ban took place from 2018 to 2019.
-Following the introduction of the Solidarity party's 'Prohibition of Fur Farming Bill 2018', the government gave in to political and public pressure and agreed conclusively through Minister Creed to implement a phase-out ban on fur farming in Ireland with the finer details yet to be announced.
+Following the introduction of the Solidarity party's 'Prohibition of Fur Farming Bill 2018', the government gave in to political and public pressure and agreed conclusively through Minister Creed to implement a phase-out ban on fur farming in Ireland with the finer details to be announced afterwards.

+Legislation banning fur farming in Ireland was brought into force on 4 April 2022, resulting in the closure of Ireland's three remaining fur farms.